-September Weather in Moscow
+Moscow Weather in September

-What to Pack for Moscow in September
+What to Pack

-September Holidays and Events in Moscow
+September Events in Moscow

 You won't find as many events happening in Moscow as in the summer, there are still plenty of fairs and festivals to experience in September, for athletes art enthusiasts, and fans of high fashion.

 - September is a lovely month to travel to Eastern Europe.
-Crowds for important, and usually tourist-heavy sights thin and the autumn temperatures make exploring historic landmarks on foot pleasant.
+Crowds for important and usually tourist-heavy sights thin and the autumn temperatures make exploring historic landmarks on foot pleasant.

 - Enjoy the autumnal air and changing leaves in one of Moscow's parks, while taking in the view on Sparrow Hills, or exploring one of the city's outdoor sights, such as Novodevichy Convent or Old Arbat Street.

 - By traveling to Moscow at a less crowded time, there will plenty of great deals to take advantage of.
-From hotel deals to airfare specials and more, September is not only beautiful but budget friendly.
+From hotel deals to airfare specials and more, September is not only beautiful but budget-friendly.